 PRO TIP: If you’ve never owned a dog but want to get one for your kids, consider fostering first.
-Fostering rescue puppies gives you the chance to see how would life be like with a dog, without taking a 10-year responsibility towards a living being.
+Fostering rescue puppies gives you the chance to see how life would be like with a dog, without taking on a 10-year responsibility right away.
 Fostering puppies will show you and the rest of the household what it takes to train and care for a dog, and you’ll see if the kids will help with the workload.

 Do your research on dog behaviour

 This is especially useful if you’ve never had a dog before, or if you’re nervous about possible nipping or biting with your kids.

 First of all, not all teeth-showing is considered aggressive.
 Learn how to interpret a dog’s physical cues to detect when they are stressed, defensive or scared.
 This will give you the tools needed to deal with these emotions when they appear on your own dog.